sctplab/usrsctp/README.md

 # usrsctp

-This is a userland SCTP stack supporting FreeBSD, Linux, MacOS X and Windows.
+This is a userland SCTP stack supporting FreeBSD, Linux, Mac OS X and Windows.

+See [manual](Manual.md) for more information.